Policies and Procedures

 By purchasing a subscription to any product, you are agreeing to Wealtheo™ granting access to the purchased product during the duration of the subscription period only.
 For all products that are not subscription-based purchases, Wealtheo™ is only granting online access for the limited-period of six (6) months.
 Wealtheo™ retains the sole and exclusive right to extend this time on a case-by-case basis as it sees fit.

 9.2.1 Retail Customers

 Federal and state law requires that a retail customer who makes a purchase of $25.00 or more has three business days (excluding Sundays and legal holidays) (5 business days for Alaska residents and 15 business days in North Dakota for Individuals age 65 and older) after the sale or execution of a contract to cancel the order and receive a full refund consistent with the cancellation notice on the order form or sales receipt stating the product is un-accessed.
-When a Consultant makes a sale or takes an order from a retail customer who cancels or requests a refund within the three-business day period, the Consultant must promptly refund the customer’s money as long as the products are un-accessed prior to return (five business days for Alaska residents).
+When an Affiliate makes a sale or takes an order from a retail customer who cancels or requests a refund within the three-business day period, the Affiliate must promptly refund the customer’s money as long as the products are un-accessed prior to return (five business days for Alaska residents).
 Sales tax is not refundable.

 9.3 Procedures for All Merchandise Returns

 The following procedures apply to all merchandise returns for refund, repurchase, or exchange:

 a.
 All items must be returned by the Affiliate or customer who purchased it directly from Wealtheo™.